 - Resting the brisket for a few hours

-After you get those details right then you can start fussing around with:
+After you get the basics details of smoking a great brisket right then you can start fussing around with little details like:

 - Fat side up vs down

 - Competition brisket rubs

 - Brisket injections

 - Smoke woods